Huawei Watch GT2 hands-on review: The software holds it back

 What’s good?
 There is a good selection of watch faces and several have informative complications.
 Fitness tracking has been enhanced, and now monitors 15 different activities — from swimming to rowing — plus there is sleep tracking on board too.
 This uses the heart rate monitor and artificial intelligence to provide sleep analysis and suggestions for improvement.
 Other health features include reminders to move about and step tracking.

 The Watch GT2 is a comprehensive update over the first and includes the much needed addition of internal storage space for music, plus the ability to pair Bluetooth headphones.
 That means unlike the first model, the GT2 can be used at all times without the need to carry your phone, or to exercise in silence.
 The design is more upmarket than the first, and it’s a real pleasure to wear.
-Questions remain over the software, but at the moment, the sluggishness is frustrating to live with on a daily basis.

 The release is currently set for some time in October, at which time it will go up against the $255 Fossil Sport and the $300 Samsung Galaxy Watch Active 2 — serious competition, in other words.
 It likely won’t be available in the U.S.